-This pear bread is stuffed with granola, super hearty and just slightly sweet.
-It’s perfect for breakfast or as an afternoon snack with tea.
+This pear bread is stuffed with granola for a super hearty bake that’s just slightly sweet.
+It’s perfect for breakfast or as an afternoon snack with tea in the fall.

 I really wanted to call this chunky granola pear bread but the word “chunky” just doesn’t seem right when it comes to baked goods.